North Indian Cooking by..Geeta Seth

 Picture

-Chole's are cooked
+Chickpeas are cooked (Chole)

-3. With the cooking spoon mash some of the chickpeas this will thicken the
+14. With the cooking spoon mash some of the chickpeas this will thicken the

 gravy and the chickpeas and onion masala will blend in together.